McGill-DMaS/Kam1n0-Community/README.md

 # What is Kam1n0?

-Kam1n0 is a scalable system that supports assembly code clones search.
-It allows a user to first index a (large) collection of binaries, and then search for the code clones of a given target function or a give target binary file.
-Kam1n0 plugin is a plugin for IDA-Pro user to perform the indexing the searching capabilities on Kam1n0 via the IDA user interface.
+Kam1n0 is a scalable system that supports assembly code clone search.
+It allows a user to first index a (large) collection of binaries, and then search for the code clones of a given target function or a binary file.
+Kam1n0 has a IDA-Pro plug-in to use its indexing and searching capabilities via the IDA Pro.

 * [Installation](#installation)